Case Studies Published by the Center

 CJS Case Report: Ohio’s Portage County

 Portage County Health District expanded to include the city of Ravenna, resulting in enhanced services for Ravenna.
 Simultaneously, the health district and the city of Kent engaged in a joint community health improvement planning process that has successfully engaged numerous partners in countywide efforts to further protect and promote the health of all residents.
 Visit the grantee’s web page to read the Center’s 2017 case report and to access several policies, procedures, tools and reports associated with their CJS initiative.

 Published October 2014

 The Southwest Washington Cross-Jurisdictional Sharing project was formed to explore the idea of implementing a governance structure that would support a shared approach to delivering efficient public health services in ways that respect the unique political, organizational and financial realities of four Southwest Washington counties and one tribal nation.
 The overall goal of the project was to explore a cross-jurisdictional sharing structure, develop an effective implementation plan and develop a basic set of procedures to ensure the provision of efficient public health services and better health outcomes across the Southwest Washington region.
 After several meetings, the team ultimately determined that further pursuit of the original goal would not be productive.
 This case study details how the effort progressed, factors that hindered the desired progress and lessons that could inform other jurisdictions interested in similar pursuits.

-ICMA Case Studies in Collaboration with the Center
+Case Studies Published in Collaboration with the Center

 Sharing Administrative Services Across Jurisdictions

 Published December 2014

-The International City/County Management Association (ICMA), in collaboration with the Center for Sharing Public Health Services, conducted a national survey of local governments in early 2014 to study the use of shared administrative service agreements across local health department jurisdictions.
+The International City/County Management Association (ICMA) (ICMA), in collaboration with the Center for Sharing Public Health Services, conducted a national survey of local governments in early 2014 to study the use of shared administrative service agreements across local health department jurisdictions.
 ICMA conducted three follow-up case studies to examine in greater depth how the collaborations worked and to identify specific elements that make such agreements successful.

 Crittenden County, Kentucky